robbintt/patternbook/instructions/macos.md

         - press the > arrow on the bottom right
             - choose `Run: as a background application`
             - Select: "do not show this message again"
-    - flux
-        - set location
-        - choose `classic flux` colors
-        - enable 'start f.lux at login'
-    - keepassx
-        - transfer the `database` and `key` files
-        - open keepassx and test
-    - slack
-        - login to teams
-        - what teams am I even on?

     - tunnelblick
         - enable 'launch at login'
         - Connect: "When Tunnelblick launches"